drewcsillag/ph21d/src/README.md

   - computation of I is limited between 0 and 10000%
   - computation of N is wonky if partial periods are enabled (they are) and give you +1 more than it should

-- errors are not reported correctly
+- The following errors are not detected/reported (see appendix c in HP12c or D in HP12cPT)

+  - 3 for IRR
+  - 5,6,7,8,9

 - 365 day date calculations don't properly deal with leap years on 100/400 boundaries (or something like that)